English-language spelling reform: Ambiguity

-Undoing the changes
+Previous alterations

 Some proposed simplified spellings already exist as standard or variant spellings in old literature.
 As noted earlier, in the 16th century, some scholars of Greek and Latin literature tried to make English words look more like their Graeco-Latin counterparts, at times even erroneously.
 They did this by adding silent letters, so det became debt, dout became doubt, sithe became scythe, iland became island, ake became ache, and so on.
 Some spelling reformers propose undoing these changes.

-Other examples of older spellings that are more phonetic include frend for friend (as on Shakespeare's grave), agenst for against, yeeld for yield, bild for build, cort for court, sted for stead, delite for delight, entise for entice, gost for ghost, harth for hearth, rime for rhyme, sum for some, tung for tongue, and many others.
-It was also once common to use -t for the ending -ed where it is pronounced as such (for example dropt for dropped).
+Other examples of older spellings that are more phonetic include frend for friend (as on Shakespeare's grave), agenst for against, yeeld for yield, bild for build, cort for court, sted for stead, delite for delight, gost for ghost, harth for hearth, rime for rhyme, sum for some and tung for tongue.
+It was also once common to use -t for the ending -ed in every case where it is pronounced as such (for example dropt for dropped), and this is still common in some British English spellings.

 Some of the English language's most celebrated writers and poets have used these spellings and others proposed by today's spelling reformers.
-Edmund Spenser, for example, used spellings such as rize, wize and advize in his famous poem The Faerie Queene, published in the 1590s.
+Edmund Spenser, for example, used spellings such as rize, wize, and advize in his famous poem The Faerie Queene, published in the 1590s.